martinsejas/JML/README.md

 The best way to explore the code is to clone this repository in your local machine, and opening it in a IDE, preferably IntelliJ Idea (JetBrains) which is the one that was used to create this project.

 If not I do recommend starting on the folder *src/main* which is the main starting point.
 Under *src/* we also have the folder *test/* containing all of the testing code.
+Once you are there, just execute 'Main' to view the output.

 I have also included the original assignment prompt as a PDF, which should help make sense of the code (with permission of my University), feel free to explore the code, I made sure to comment as thoroughly as possible.